scala/scala-asm/README.md

   - Cherry-pick the commit
     - `git cherry-pick 06ff86de`

+Update the version number:
+  - Change the `version :=` line in build.sbt and commit it

 Check that the build works correctly
   - make sure you're on JDK 8 (`java -version`)
   - `sbt clean update test publishLocal`